SDGforskning/sdg-strings/SDG15_query_topic_WoS.md

 >
 > 15.c.1 Proportion of traded wildlife that was poached or illicitly trafficked

-This target is interpreted to cover research about combatting poaching and trafficking of protected species, including research about capacity and poaching (e.g. education, collaboration).
-It also covers research about poaching of protected animals in relation to the local communities' opportunities for sustainable livelihood.
+This target is interpreted to cover research about poaching and a) capacity and support (e.g. education, collaboration), or b) local communities' or opportunities for sustainable livelihood.
+We settled on this interpretation as it covers a slightly more specific aspect than 15.7, which is more widely about combatting poaching.
 It is somewhat unclear to us whether the target aims to cover all poaching or just poaching of protected species.
-In the phrases, we have limited poaching to protected/endangered species.

-This interpretation is the same as the action approach, and the strings are currently identical.
-This may need to be revisited, for example, should the topic approach cover all research about poaching?
+We have decided to include all species - in practice, many works talk about illegal trade/poaching in wildlife without specifically refering to "protected" species.

 Some particularly susceptible species were added to the phrases for better recall.
 The source for these was The UN's World Wildlife Crime Report (<a id="wwc">[UNODC, 2020](#f13)</a>).